sbryngelson/academic-website-template/_includes/README.md

 #### Publication page and database

-File `_data/publist.yml` contains the publication database loaded on the 'Publications' page.
+YAML file `_data/publist.yml` contains the paper database loaded on the 'Publications' page.
-Items in that database can be used as examples for your entries.
+Items in this database can be used as examples for new entries.
+The publication page itself obeys the follow rules:

 * If a year is not present, the publication will be listed under the 'Coming Soon' heading.
 Otherwise it will be listed below either a 'Journal Papers' heading or the year of publication.